Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ```
 ![](img/20230708-060835.png)

+A status of `Published` indicates that the template is in use by a label policy.
+A status of `Archived` indicates the template is not in use by a label policy.

 The `Get-AipServiceTemplate` command has atypical PowerShell behavior.
 As a result, you may need to cast `Get-AipServiceTemplate` to an array for it to work properly with the PowerShell pipeline.

 The `LabelId` property from `Get-AipServiceTemplate` (in the prior screenshot) corresponds to the `ExchangeObjectId` or `Guid` property from `Get-Label` (in the screenshot below).